-- 6.1 Village centre infill development can learn from characteristic Sawston settlement patterns.
+6.1 Village centre infill development can learn from characteristic Sawston settlement patterns.
 New housing, low rise but of relatively high density, could adopt the form of terraces or mews around yards or courts with limited parking.
-Infill sites might include brown field plots on and behind behind the High Street, little used parking courts and some left over spaces on larger developments. - 6.2 The terrace form is characteristic of Sawston and should also offer a good solution for achieving housing density in development on larger village edge plots.
-This should be considered as an alternative to higher rise accommodation. - 6.3 A roofscape of pitches running parallel and perpendicular to each other is characteristic of the village (Fig 14).
-New development should consider site massing and layout that avoids the curved cul-de-sac and adopts more village specific massing and planning. - 6.4 New development within established areas of housing, including infill development, to be informed by and seek to reinforce the character of its immediate surroundings.
+Infill sites might include brown field plots on and behind behind the High Street, little used parking courts and some left over spaces on larger developments.

+6.2 The terrace form is characteristic of Sawston and should also offer a good solution for achieving housing density in development on larger village edge plots.
+This should be considered as an alternative to higher rise accommodation.

+6.3 A roofscape of pitches running parallel and perpendicular to each other is characteristic of the village (Fig 13).
+New development should consider site massing and layout that eschews the curved cul-de-sac and adopts more village specific massing and planning.

-Fig 27 1974 Aerial view of Sawston illustrating the almost linear grid of development outwards from the High Street
+Fig 19 1974 Aerial view of Sawston illustrating the almost linear grid of development outwards from the High Street